Loading message...

 Simcountry runs five virtual worlds, each with continents, regions and countries.
 There are many countries in each world.
 Each country is ruled by a leader, who has unlimited powers, and runs the country with full freedom of action.

 Peaceful players have their country in "Secured Mode" and war will never be a risk.
 For players who fully participate in the war game, preparing a good defense is a challenge.
+On the Fearless Blue world, all players participate in war maximun 60 days after registration.

 The economy of the country includes the industry and production capabilities of its corporations.
 The president is expected to run these corporations, set up purchasing and sale strategies, hire and fire workers and manage the corporate finances.